AmoebeLabs/material3-themes-manual/docs/using/compatibility.md

 - The ability to create a theme from your favorite image

 ###:material-home-floor-3: Home Assistant built-in cards
-As with the main UI, the built-in cards should integrate seamlessly with any HA M3 Theme.
+As with the main UI, the built-in cards should integrate seamlessly with any HAM3 Theme.

 !!!
 Warning "I did not test ALL the built-in cards, so there might still be some bugs present!"